pacav69/silverpc.darts/README.md

 This application is intended for darts scoring.

 Input of scores for x01 eg 301, 501, 801, 1001

-input of scores for mickey mouse.
+Input of scores for mickey mouse.

 Mickey mouse is a varient of what is called cricket where it has 20, 19, 18, 17, 16, 15, doubles, triples and bulls.